 Apply for a grant from CMSA

 CMSA members in good standing are eligible to submit grant proposals.
 We are eager to attract strong, worthwhile proposals and encourage people to be creative!
-If you have an idea for a project and are not sure if it is suitable for a CMSA grant, please contact us.
+If you have an idea for a project and are not sure if it is suitable for a CMSA grant or want to check the latest timetable, please contact us.

 Proposals will be assessed on the following criteria:

 - Extent to which the project advances the mission of CMSA